yKesamaru/disaster/README.md

 ## Usage
 ### Use Docker
 If you use Docker, please refer to <a href="doc/Use_docker.md">here</a>.
+The attached Dockerfile does not support cuda.
+Therefore, the operating speed is extremely slow.
+However, if you just want to try Disaster, I recommend using Docker.

 ### Other than using Docker
 Build python runtime environment and others are described <a href="doc/Build_python_runtime_environment.md">here</a>.